 Caving, statistically, is very safe.

 I don’t want to scare you from caving.
 Serious rescues are VERY rare.
 Caving statistically is a very safe sport.
 In fact, the stats internationally indicate that the most common cause of death in caves is drowning, when cavers enter a cave in bad weather, or from exposure being hypothermic.
 See the menu on Statistics under the advanced caving menu.
 Some caves flood dramatically and quickly, whereas others flood gradually.
 Many caves in the United Kingdom flood badly, and there have been quite a few incidents.
 When I was living and caving over there, there were whole weekends when we had to stay on the surface due to heavy rain.

 The main danger – Water.

 Some caves in Tasmania flood dramatically, and there have been deaths recorded.
 The rule of thumb is that if you find yourself in a rapidly flooding cave, just get as high up in the cave as you possible can and just stay there, for as long as it takes.
 Even if it is days!
 The deaths are almost always a caver who has decided the water has gone down enough and he should be fine.
 Eventually the water will recede, and the chances are you can hopefully exist on the water you brought and snacks, or even carefully get water out of the flooding streamway.
 You can survive a long time without food as long as you have water, so just be patient and wait.

 And most importantly do your research.
 Does the cave flood?
-Talk to a local and find out!
+Talk to a local and find out.
 If so, what is the weather forecast today?
 There is no such thing as ‘she’ll be right..
 I’m sure it won’t rain heavily’.
-This attitude may kill you.
 If it is a floodable cave and rain is forecast, then just go and see a movie, or find a cliff to do some SRT practice in the rain.
 The cave will be there on a day with better weather, sometime in the future!